erlang/eep/eeps/eep-00XX.md

 ```

 The placeholder must always appear in the position of an argument,
-it cannot be nested inside construct.
+it cannot be nested inside a construct.
 The following is not allowed:

 ```erlang
 fun hello({_, world}, _)
 ```

-Furthermore, all arguments that are not placeholders are evaluted
+Furthermore, all arguments that are not placeholders are evaluated
 **before** the function.
 Therefore, the following call:

 ```erlang